vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

   <img src="../images/setup-store/currencies.png" alt="Commercetools manage projects menu" />
 </center>

-### 'International' tab
+##  International configuration

-Choose currencies that are possible to use in your store:
+Open the `Settings > Project settings` menu and select currencies available in your store:

 <center>
   <img src="../images/setup-store/currencies.png" alt="Commercetools manage projects menu" />
 </center>

-Select languages for your products:
+Then, select supported languages:

 <center>
   <img src="../images/setup-store/languages.png" alt="Commercetools languages configuration" />
 </center>

-Choose the countries that have separate shipping methods, tax rates, selling channels:
+Next, select the available countries:

 <center>
   <img src="../images/setup-store/countries.png" alt="Commercetools countries configuration" />
 </center>

-Setting zone is helpful when few countries share the same delivery costs.
-You need to configure at least one shipping zone to set up shipping methods.
+Finally, set zones.
+Zones are helpful when few countries share the same delivery costs.
+You need to configure at least one shipping zone to be able to set up shipping methods later.

 <center>
   <img src="../images/setup-store/zones.png" alt="Commercetools zones configuration" />
 </center>

-### 'Taxes' tab
+## Taxes configuration

-In the taxes tab you should configure the rates that are valid for the countries which you provided in 'International' tab.
+Open the `Settings > Project settings` menu.
+In the `Taxes` tab, you can configure tax rates for the countries configured in the 'International' tab.

 <center>
   <img src="../images/setup-store/taxes.png" alt="Commercetools taxes configuration" />
 </center>

-### 'Shipping methods' tab
+## Shipping methods configuration

-Next step needed to run your shop is to provide shipping methods.
-First choose if it will be fixed (one per currency) or tiered (more specified depending on cart value, classification or score).
-For more details please see [documentation](https://docs.commercetools.com/merchant-center/project-settings#shipping-methods) or help tooltip next to the switch.
+To add a shipping method, open the `Settings > Project settings` menu and select the `Shipping methods` tab.
+First, select if the price will be fixed (one per currency) or tiered (depending on cart value, classification, or score).
+For more details, see the [Shipping methods](https://docs.commercetools.com/merchant-center/project-settings#shipping-methods) page in commercetools documentation.

-After that you can set specific method for each zone and currency:
+Then, enter specific methods for each zone and currency:

 <center>
   <img src="../images/setup-store/shipping-methods_1.png" alt="Commercetools shipping methods configuration" />
 </center>

-As we are focused on setting up basic working store other settings can be omitted.
-But if you want to know more about Channels, Stores, searching features, and more see the [documentation](https://docs.commercetools.com/merchant-center/project-settings#channels).

-### Products categories
+## Adding a new category

-After setting up basic configuration you need to provide categories.
-They are main structures to organize the products in groups and make them easy to search for the customer.
-See [this guide](https://docs.commercetools.com/tutorials/product-modeling/categories#top) to know more about categorizing items in your store.
+Categories allow to organize the products in groups and make them easy to find by the customer.
+See the [Modeling Categories](https://docs.commercetools.com/tutorials/product-modeling/categories) page to know more about categorizing items in your store.
-In order to create category you need to take few steps.

-- choose `add category` from the sidebar menu
+1. Choose `add category` from the sidebar menu.
   <center>
     <img src="../images/setup-store/categories-sidebar.png" alt="Commercetools create category first step" />
   </center>

-- then enter the name, and category order to decide what will be shown first
+2. Enter the name, and category order.
   <center>
     <img src="../images/setup-store/create-category-0.png" alt="Commercetools create category first step" />
   </center>
-- select the parent category to which it belongs
+3. If applicable, select the parent category to which this category belongs.
   <center>
     <img src="../images/setup-store/create-category-1.png" alt="Commercetools create category second step" />
   </center>

-- write down the slug (short url for the category)
+4. Enter the slug.
+It will be part of the URL for this category.
   <center>
     <img src="../images/setup-store/create-category-2.png" alt="Commercetools create category third step" />
   </center>